TabbyML/tabby/clients/vscode/assets/walkthroughs/codeCompletion.md

 ## Basic Usage

-Tabby will show inline suggestions when you stop typing.
+Tabby will show inline suggestions when you stop typing, and you can accept suggestions by just pressing the `Tab` key.
-You can accept press `Tab` to accept by line, `Ctrl +Tab` key to accept full suggestion, or `Ctrl + RightArrow` to accept single word.

 ![Demo](https://tabbyml.github.io/tabby/img/demo.gif)